The Lorentz force equation as Fermi-Walker transport in geometrodynamics: The Lorentz force equation

 The transformation of the two tetrad vectors $(Z^{\alpha},\:W^{\alpha})$ on blade two, given in (\ref{ZO}-\ref{WO}) by the ``angle'' $\varphi$, can be expressed as,

 We can define then, a ``rotated'' orthonormal tetrad with respect to the tetrad (\ref{UO}-\ref{WO}), along the integral timelike curve as,

 where $u^{\alpha}$ is the tangent along the timelike curve.
 We must be careful about the definition of tetrad vectors (\ref{uZO}-\ref{uWO}).
 There is the possibility that the timelike tangent vector $u^{\alpha}$ does not have non-zero components on blade two.
 We solve this particular problem as an example in the next section.
 As a comment we can say that if we replace the two tetrad vectors (\ref{uZO}-\ref{uWO}) for the vectors (\ref{ZO}-\ref{WO}), we would have an orthonormal tetrad too.
-We proceed then, to write the Frenet-Serret expressions associated to the timelike curve whose tangent is $u^{\alpha}$.
+The tetrads in their construction involve a skeleton built with extremal fields, and two vector fields $X^{\mu}$ and $Y^{\mu}$ which are gauge vectors.
+The gauge vectors can be chosen freely if we are not producing a trivial vector, of course.
+Any choice corresponds to a gauge transformation (Lorentz transformation) of the tetrad vectors with gauge vector choice given by the usual potentials $X^{\mu}=A^{\mu}$, $Y^{\mu}=*A^{\mu}$, see reference \cite{A}.
+Any other choice of gauge vectors represents a gauge transformation with respect to the pair of tetrad vectors that define either blade one or two with gauge vectors given by the usual potentials $X^{\mu}=A^{\mu}$, $Y^{\mu}=*A^{\mu}$.
+Therefore, when we chose the gauge vectors to be the velocity $X^{\mu} = Y^{\mu} = u^{\mu}$, it represents a gauge choice.
+It happens that this particular gauge choice is absolutely convenient to prove the geometrical origin of the force in the Lorentz force equation.
+At the same time , the antisymmetrical combinations of the two generating tetrad vectors on either blade $U^{[\alpha}\:V^{\beta]}$ and $Z^{[\alpha}\:W^{\beta]}$ are gauge invariant (Lorentz invariant), that is invariant under transformations (\ref{G1}-\ref{G2}) or equivalently (\ref{UT}-\ref{WT}).
+They represent in tetrad language, the geometrical version of the standard gauge invariance of the electromagnetic field.
+Again, we are exploiting repeatedly this freedom in order to prove the Fermi-Walker nature of the Lorentz force equation.